otocolobus-cy/greek_numbers/README.md

-Created with Claude.ai.
+The code was created using Claude.ai.
 No developers were harmed.
+The icon image was generated using ChatGPT.